 Power electronics are essential to the safe and efficient operation of solar photovoltaic (PV) systems, serving as a critical gateway between solar and the grid.
 Innovations in power electronics can improve PV system functionality and enhance PV system and grid control capabilities, leading to longer PV system lifetimes and lower costs.
 However, the typical lifetime of these devices is only 10 years, requiring customers to replace them long before the panels need to be replaced.
 Extending the lifetime can have significant advantages to the cost and function of a solar system.

 In a PV system, the main power electronics device is the inverter which converts the direct current electricity from solar panels into the alternating current used by the U.S. electric grid.
-Inverters are made from several component technologies—passive filters, active switches, thermal management, and packaging— experience wear and tear due to everyday use, faults, and other out of the ordinary occurrences like electromagnetic disturbances.
+Inverters are made from several component technologies—passive filters, active switches, thermal management, and packaging—that experience wear and tear due to everyday use, faults, and other out of the ordinary occurrences like electromagnetic disturbances.
 This degrades inverter performance and drastically limits its lifetime, leading to part replacement needs and higher operating costs.
 Solar panels on the market today can last for 20-30 years and now it’s time for their power electronics counterparts to evolve to help PV systems last even longer.

 New projects recently announced by the U.S. Department of Energy Solar Energy Technologies Office are exploring power electronics concepts and device designs for solar that could extend power electronics lifetimes and significantly reduce a solar system's levelized cost of energy (LCOE), helping the solar industry reach $.03 cents per kilowatt-hour by 2030.
 These projects take a few different approaches to lowering costs and improving reliability:

 - Advanced component technologies and novel circuit designs can reduce the number of parts within an inverter, leading to better packaging, fewer parts that can fail and fewer parts that need to be replaced, improved efficiency, and lower equipment costs.